uidaholib/spec-lumber/_posts/2022/2022-09-29-who-were-the-women-in-winr.md

 {% include feature/digital-image.html collection="winr" objectid="winr_072" %}

-As I previously mentioned in my last blog post, I, and I'm sure future researchers, wanted to know two things about the *Women in Natural Resources* collection:
+As I previously mentioned in my last blog post, "Why Women in Natural Resources," I wanted to know two things about the *Women in Natural Resources* collection:

 1. Why was this journal created?
 2. Who were these women?

 Fortunately, as the plethora of documents found their new homes in acid-free folders and boxes, their contents began to piece together the answers.
-A story slowly formed - one about capable women who wanted to to pursue their passions.
+A story slowly formed - one about capable women.
+Women who wanted to to pursue their passions.
 Those passions happened to be within the male-dominated fields of Natural Resources: unfamiliar career-territory for women in the 1970s.
 But, like the intrepid explorers they are, these women pushed onward and were met with a wide-range of reactions from their male colleagues: some extremely supportive, others dismissive, and some - adversarial.

-You wouldn't initially guess that, behind the smiling faces and confident eyes of these divers women, lurked frustrations, struggles and hardships.
+You wouldn't initially guess that behind the smiling faces and confident eyes of these diverse women lurked frustrations, struggles and hardships.
 While some, like Dixie Ehrenreich (managing editor of *WiNR*, 1983-1999), Molly Stock (contributing editor of *WiNR*, 1983-1987) and Jo Ellen Force (public relations for *WiNR*, 1980s) vocally expressed and shared their experiences through the journal, others, like Lauren Fins (Professor of Forest Genetics at U of I) marched stoically and silently toward their goals.
 Different women took different paths to similar destinations, and yet all of these women weave into the fabric of the *WiNR* Collection's history.
 As Dixie, Molly, and Jo Ellen have expressed, the journal was born out of a necessity to find solidarity with other women professionals in the male-dominated Forestry field.
 Initially, the journal began as a newsletter called *Women in Forestry*

 {% include feature/digital-image.html collection="winr" objectid="winr_001" %}